Mercy (2014 film): Production

 On October 25, 2012, it was announced Peter Cornwell would direct the film from a script by Matt Greenberg, and that Frances O'Connor had been attached to star.
 On November 30, 2012, it was reported Chandler Riggs had joined the cast of the film, opposite Joel Courtney in the lead roles.

 Release

-The film was released on video on demand, DVD and Blu-ray by Universal Pictures Home Entertainment on October 7, 2014.
+The film was released on DVD and Blu-ray by Universal Pictures Home Entertainment on October 7, 2014.

+Reception

+On Dread Central, Staci Layne Wilson rated it 2,5/5 stars writing that "the story isn’t all that original for true horror lovers, and the use of CGI is egregiously excessive (...)
+Still in all, I recommend Mercy for fans of King."